Frequently Asked Questions

 Q. "Does soft copper have less copper content?
 In other words, is it less or more pure than straight lengths?"

 A. Hard and soft copper (unless utility grade) are very pure in copper content (99.9% pure copper with no other metals mixed in).
 The only difference is the way they are made.
 There are differences in thickness in copper grades of pipe.
 We like refrigeration grade because when we get it, it is "sealed dehydrated" (cleaner than most other grades).
 Many codes insist on certain "types" (K, L, or M) of copper and so, if you are plumbing a house, etc. please do not assume that the copper tubing that we offer is code in your area.
 Check with your local code authorities before ordering.
 Generally it is "best" to purchase your copper fittings from us and to purchase your copper pipe and tubing locally.
-The main reason that we offer the copper tubing above is for people that only need a small amount or short lengths as well as we offer sizes not found in many local hardware stores and home centers.
+The main reason we offer the copper tubing above is for people who only need a small amount or just a short length.
+We also offer some sizes not found in many local hardware stores and home centers.

 Q. "Why don't you offer pipe for all of the fittings that you sell?"

 A. We wish we could.
 The "problem" is shipping costs and damage.
 Straight 10 or 20 feet lengths simply costs too much to ship.
-Soft rolls of large diameter copper pipe (tubing) simply can't fit in small diameter boxes and so, it also costs a tremendous amount for shipping.
-Buying on the Internet is a great idea for items where shipping costs make it practical.
-We ship most plumbing products but we do limit very fragile products as well as not cost feasible products.
+Soft rolls of large diameter copper pipe (tubing) simply can't fit in small diameter boxes and would thus cost a tremendous amount for shipping.

 Q."I have 'refrigeration grade' copper tubing.
 How do I determine which size copper sweat fittings to use?"